We are thrilled to announce the

 - Three different concert venues, including two that bring us to Brooklyn for the first time ever

-- World Premiere of L&L’s commission Coronata di stele by Composers Collective Chair Sebastián Zubieta and played by Adda Kridler, Adam Kent and Michael Nicolas
+- World Premiere of L&L’s commission Coronata di stelle, a piano trio by Composers Collective Chair Sebastián Zubieta and played by Adda Kridler, Adam Kent and Michael Nicolas

 - The International Contemporary Ensemble playing pieces by Mario Davidovsky, Phyllis Chen & Robert Dietz, Anton Webern and Kunsu Shim

 - Guitarist Andrew McKenna Lee, joined by members of The Knells